Sole trader vs limited company tax breakdown

 We’re not trying to poop the party, but we are your friendly neighbourhood tax know-it-alls, so we’ll bring tax into it every time.

-So with that being said, let’s talk about the different tax implications and how they differ when you’re a sole trader vs a limited company.
+So with that being said, let’s talk about the implications of sole trader vs limited company tax.

 Sole trader tax 101(s):

-• You’ll pay Income Tax on what you earn from self-employment minus your allowable expenses
+• You’ll pay Income Tax on what you earn from self-employment after deducting your allowable expenses.

-If your expenses aren’t extortionate (or in this case, less than £1,000) or keeping track of receipts isn’t for you, then claiming the tax-free Trading Allowance is the way to go.
+If your expenses aren’t extortionate (or in this case, less than £1,000) keep it simple.
+Just use the tax-free Trading Allowance.
+No receipts, no problem.

 Limited company tax 101(s):

-If you go the LTD route, then first and foremost, you need to decide how to pay yourself.
+Okay, if you’re going down the LTD route, the first thing you need to figure out is how to pay yourself.
 Here are your options:

 Whether you go the sole trader route or the LTD route, there are always tax tidbits to consider, making the choice between sole trader vs limited company tax a personal decision rather than a one-size-fits-all one.